 There may be some minimally visible marks.

-Because microneedling makes hundreds of tiny safe yet controlled microinjuries on the surface of the skin, it’s not uncommon to see some very small marks on the skin after the procedure has been performed.
+Because microneedling makes hundreds of tiny safe yet controlled microinjuries on the surface of the skin, it’s not uncommon to see some very small marks on the skin following the procedure.
 However, Dr. Palep says there’s no need to worry, whatever you see on your skin is short-lived at most.
 “These marks may be visible for a few days, but clear very quickly when the microneedling is done with PRP.”

-Immediately following treatment and for the first day afterwards, Dr. Ovchinsky says it’s crucial to protect your skin as much as possible.
+Immediately following your microneedling treatment and for the first day afterwards, Dr. Ovchinsky says it’s crucial to protect your skin as much as possible.
 “Use a protective balm like Aquaphor to create a barrier and to prevent excess moisture loss from the skin,” he recommends.
 Sunscreen is also a non-negotiable post-treatment.

 You may break out.